jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/10-FunctionToLoadPhotos.md

 1. From the Azure Portal, create a new function inside your function app.
 This will need to be a C# HTTP trigger.
 Set the _Name_ as "GetPhoto" and the _Authorization level_ as "Anonymous".
 2. Head to the _Integrate_ tab and set the _Route Template_ to "photo/{name}".
 This will allow you to add a parameter called `name` to your function and have this automatically populated with the resource name from the URL.
 3. Set the _Selected HTTP Methods_ to GET.
+The click "Save".

     ![Setting the route template and HTTP method for the GetPhoto function](../Images/PortalGetPhotoIntegrate.png)